Deep Sea and ABNJ Accounting

 1. Outcome

-This Circular provides emerging guidance on accounting for deep sea ecosystems and areas beyond national jurisdiction (ABNJ), representing a frontier area of ocean accounting methodology.
-The deep sea encompasses more than half of the Earth's surface and hosts unique ecosystems including hydrothermal vents, cold seeps, seamounts, and abyssal plains, yet remains largely unexplored and outside the scope of most national accounting frameworks.
-ABNJ--the high seas and the international seabed Area--fall outside the exclusive economic zones (EEZs) of coastal States and are governed by distinct international legal frameworks, creating fundamental challenges for the country-based structure of the System of National Accounts and SEEA.
+This Circular provides emerging guidance on accounting for deep sea ecosystems and areas beyond national jurisdiction (ABNJ).
+ABNJ--the high seas and the international seabed Area--fall outside exclusive economic zones (EEZs) and are governed by distinct international legal frameworks, creating fundamental challenges for the country-based structure of the System of National Accounts and SEEA.

-Governments managing deep sea resources and ABNJ governance face critical decisions that require structured information.
 This Circular supports four primary decision use cases.
-Deep-sea mining impact assessment requires baseline ecosystem accounts to evaluate the environmental costs of seabed mineral exploitation against economic benefits, informing national positions on International Seabed Authority (ISA) licensing decisions.
-BBNJ marine protected area designation depends on extent and condition accounts for deep-sea ecosystems to identify priority areas for area-based management tools under the Agreement on Biodiversity Beyond National Jurisdiction, which entered into force in January 2026.
+Deep-sea mining impact assessment requires baseline ecosystem accounts to evaluate environmental costs of seabed mineral exploitation against economic benefits, informing national positions on International Seabed Authority (ISA) licensing decisions.
+BBNJ marine protected area designation depends on extent and condition accounts for deep-sea ecosystems to identify priority areas for area-based management tools under the Agreement on Biodiversity Beyond National Jurisdiction.
 Hydrothermal vent conservation necessitates accounts for chemosynthetic-based ecosystems to balance bioprospecting potential against preservation of unique genetic resources.
 ISA environmental management plans use ecosystem condition monitoring to set performance standards and track cumulative impacts across exploration contract areas.
-These decision contexts connect directly to indicator frameworks described in TG-2.10 MEA Indicators, particularly BBNJ monitoring requirements, and to governance frameworks addressed in TG-1.3 Marine Spatial Management, especially for MPAs in ABNJ.
+These decision contexts connect directly to TG-2.10 MEA Indicators and TG-1.3 Marine Spatial Management.

-This Circular is classified as Emerging to reflect the frontier status of deep sea and ABNJ accounting methodology.
-Unlike Applied circulars that provide operational guidance, this Circular acknowledges that deep sea and ABNJ methodology is still developing, and readers should anticipate that the guidance presented here will evolve significantly as scientific understanding improves, governance frameworks mature, and practical implementation experience accumulates.
-The entry into force of the BBNJ Agreement creates new governance structures and information requirements that will shape the development of ABNJ accounting in coming years[1].
-As implementation experience accumulates and BBNJ monitoring frameworks are established, this Circular should be revised to reflect advances in methodology, with a target for re-evaluation in 2028.
+This Circular is classified as Emerging: methodology is still developing, and readers should anticipate that guidance will evolve as scientific understanding improves, governance frameworks mature, and practical implementation experience accumulates.
+The BBNJ Agreement creates new governance structures and information requirements that will shape ABNJ accounting in coming years[1].
+This Circular should be revised following COP1 (see Section 3.6 for review schedule).

 2. Requirements